Benjamin Büttner

 prof_pic.jpg

 I’m a PhD candidate in economics at Eindhoven University of Technology.
-I study how barriers (like language, paywalls, or search costs) limit the diffusion and reuse of disclosed scientific and technical knowledge.
-I work with messy, large-scale data from patents, publications, and migration records, using econometrics, machine learning, and a fair amount of debugging.
+My research examines how barriers such as language, paywalls, and search costs limit the diffusion and reuse of scientific and technical knowledge.

 selected publications